 |Upcoming IDRN events|

-introduction to infectious disease modelling, likely to
+An introduction to infectious disease genomics

 If you are a member you can also view more information about our previous events, the report and programme, and the presentations from the speakers.
 Simply login and click on the 'members area' pages.